QUICK SUMMARY

 Heart Health Impacts from Cleaning Products

 The effects of harmful chemicals found in household cleaners on heart health can range from subtle to severe.
-We’ve learned that these toxicants can contribute to some of the most common types of heart disease and stroke.
+These toxicants can contribute to some of the most common risk factors for heart disease and stroke.
 Scientific research sheds light on how these substances can compromise heart health in the following ways.

 Increased Blood Pressure

-Volatile organic compounds (VOCs), such as acrolein, crotonaldehyde, and styrene, are well-documented contributors to elevated blood pressure.
-When inhaled, these chemicals travel to the lungs, where they are absorbed into the bloodstream.
+Volatile organic compounds (VOCs), such as acrolein, crotonaldehyde, and styrene, have been associated with elevated blood pressure.
+When inhaled, these chemicals travel to the lungs, where they can be absorbed into the bloodstream.
+(4)

-Even small increases in systolic (top number) and diastolic (bottom number) blood pressure can significantly elevate the likelihood of cardiovascular events like heart attacks.
-It also increases risks of heart disease and blood vessel damage.
-Chronic exposure to VOCs can also lead to oxidative stress, further damaging the blood vessel and artery walls and perpetuating a cycle of inflammation.
+Even small increases in systolic blood pressure and diastolic blood pressure can significantly elevate the likelihood of cardiovascular events like heart attacks.
+Chronic exposure to VOCs can also contribute to oxidative stress, further damaging blood vessels and artery walls and perpetuating a cycle of inflammation.

 Heart Disease

-Chemicals like PFAS and VOCs exacerbate inflammation in the cardiovascular system, damaging the heart muscle and leading to structural changes over time.
+Chemicals like PFAS and VOCs may exacerbate inflammation in the cardiovascular system, damaging the heart muscle and leading to structural changes over time.
 Persistent inflammation can impair the heart’s ability to contract and relax properly, leading to symptoms like fatigue, breathlessness, and swelling in the legs.
-In extreme cases, these changes can result in arrhythmias or sudden cardiac arrest.
-Long-term exposure to phthalates and formaldehyde, often found in air fresheners and scented cleaners, can also contribute to irregular heart rhythms, further straining the heart.

 Stroke

-The harmful chemicals in household cleaning products also pose significant risks for stroke, a leading cause of disability and death worldwide.
-Stroke occurs when blood flow to the brain is interrupted, and research suggests that exposure to toxicants in cleaning products can heighten this risk through several ways:
+The harmful chemicals in household cleaning products may also pose significant risks for stroke, a leading cause of disability and death worldwide.
+Stroke occurs when blood flow to the brain is interrupted, and research suggests that exposure to toxicants in cleaning products can heighten this risk through several pathways:

 Elevated Stroke Risk from Hypertension